dcunited001/dcunited001.github.io/_drafts/anime-art-style-and-human-self-image-in-the-post-cyber-age.md

   evolution.
-Furthermore, if psychologists could recognize these types and metatypes, they'd be better equipped to advise the patient's treatment by understanding that patient's early-childhood motion through human-psyche-space, uncountably infinite to be sure.
+Furthermore, if psychologists could recognize these types and metatypes, they'd be better equipped to advise the patient's treatment by understanding that patient's early-childhood motion through human-psyche-space.

-  - regardless of the era, the mind of a child is least-constrained by these influences. to become familiar with expression, seek to understand the world through that lens or, more effectively, observe how they reflect on art and the possibilities of expression and interaction thereof. they don't yet have rigidly defined constructions telling them what is or is not possible, but critically, everyone of us beings life in tabula rasa and are inlaid with our own combination of experiences which defines which
+  - regardless of the era, the mind of a child is least-constrained by hyperrealistic influences. to become familiar with expression, seek to understand the world through that lens or, more effectively, observe how they reflect on art and the possibilities of expression and interaction thereof. they don't yet have rigidly defined constructions telling them what is or is not possible, but critically, everyone of us beings life in tabula rasa and are inlaid with our own combination of experiences which defines which